GraceZ08/cse15l-lab-reports/lab2/lab2.md

 ```
 ![addHello](https://raw.githubusercontent.com/GraceZ08/cse15l-lab-reports/main/lab2/addHello.png)
 ![addHowAreYou](https://raw.githubusercontent.com/GraceZ08/cse15l-lab-reports/main/lab2/addHowAreYou.png)
+- The method which I called to use is `handleRequest` from the class `class Handler implements URLHandler`
+- The parameter is the URL "http://localhost:2000/add-message?s=..." which followed by the message we want to put in.
+- I get the messege we put in, by using the "split", and store the message into a Arraylist called `addWords`.
 ## Part 2: Choosed the second one
 - A failure-inducing input for the buggy program, as a JUnit test and any associated code
 ```